AgResearch/Resequencing-workflows/collating_scripts/readme.md

-This folder contains  scripting to process "raw"  BAM files from N animals to yield a single VCF file per chromosome that asays variants at each position based on evidence from all the BAMS.
+This folder contains  scripting to process "raw"  BAM files from N animals to yield a single VCF file per chromosome that assays variants at each position based on evidence from all the BAMS.

 1. gatk_run.sh sets up a link-farm with links to all of the BAM files to